Master of Science in Health Informatics

 Students who graduate with a Master of Science in Health Informatics will be able to:

-3. Develop policies and procedures for healthcare organizations in areas such as legal, ethical, privacy and security and information governance.
+3. apply health policies and practices in areas such as legal, ethical, privacy and security and information governance;

-7. Determine best practices for implementation of technology initiatives through effective project management.
+7. determine best practices for implementation of technology initiatives through effective project management; and

 The student learning outcomes of the Health Informatics program are aligned with the knowledge, skills, and attitudes that exist in the following American Medical Informatics Association competency foundational domains: